mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/grid_settings.rst

 Some examples are shown below, look at the edge of the image to see the offset.

 Subdivisions
     Here the user can set the number of times the grid is subdivided.
-Some examples are shown below
+Some examples are shown below.

 Style
 -----